aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settableglobalizationsettings/_index.md

 ```

-Sets the globalization settings for pivot table.
+Sets the globalization settings for the pivot table.

 **Parameters:**
 | Parameter | Type | Description |